 Below are three simple methods that show how to make a Venn diagram in PowerPoint.

-1. Create a Venn Diagram using SmartArt
+1. Create a Venn Diagram in PowerPoint using SmartArt

 SmartArt Graphics in PowerPoint provides a variety of layouts for making visualizations by customizing the given graphics.
 You can also create Venn diagrams via Insert > SmartArt > Relationship among the available options.